 The smith follows the traditional production techniques used in forging han-tanren-tō swords to bring out a significantly more noticeable hada by combining multiple layers of high carbon steel with a carefully specified number of folds.
 The blade is then through tempered and oil quenched, followed lastly by an optional acid etching to bring out the patterns even further.
 Do let us know if you wish for us to skip this final process via email!

-Please note that while our HAN-TANREN-TŌ blades are forged using traditional Japanese techniques, they are NOT the 日本刀 that are governmentally sanctioned in Japan.
-Such blades are produced by specially sanctioned Japanese smiths, and range in value from tens to hundreds of thousands of dollars.
+Please note that while our HAN-TANREN-TŌ blades are created from steel forged using traditional Japanese techniques, they are NOT the 日本刀 that are produced in Japan.
+Such blades are produced by specially sanctioned Japanese smiths, and range in value from thousands to tens of thousands of dollars.
+At our core, we are a jewelry and accessory company that creates culturally significant and aesthetically beautiful pieces with a focus on our steel and not a sword company that produces weapons for professional use.
+If you wish to purchase a blade for Iaido or a 日本刀, please reach out to us at email@example.com and we will be able to point you towards a different supplier.

 As of 30th May, 2021, we have changed the name of the sword from "NIHONTŌ" to "HAN-TANREN-TŌ" to prevent any confusion.